Help center support eXpress

 Note: badges are not displayed on small taskbar buttons.

-Additional Desktop App Icon Indicators
+Additional Desktop App Icon Animations

 OS Additional desktop app icon indicators